 Providing promotion opportunities serves to reduce your call center turnover, motivating employees to reach the next level, whether it means a bigger salary or greater responsibility.

 Employees should not only be rewarded, but given the opportunity to a career path.
-Having a goal of growth gives staff a long-term goal that
+Having a goal of growth gives staff a long-term goal that aligns with your company, while KPIs and rewards are more short-term.

 Employees who are no longer committed to your call center are more likely to share their thoughts about their experience in the workplace.